 “I’m not thrilled about the idea of Python 4 and nobody in the core dev team really is – so probably there never will be a 4.0 and we’ll just keep numbering until 3.33, at least,” he said in a video Q&amp;A.

 “Python 4, at this point whenever it’s mentioned in the core development team, it is very much as a joke… We’ve learned our lesson from Python 3 vs 2, and so it’s almost taboo to talk about a Python 4 in a serious sense.”

 Python 2.7.18 was the last release in the Python 2.7 lifecycle, released in April 2020.
 Van Rossum had warned that Python 3 would not be compatible with Python 2, and developers who had created dependencies of software libraries based on Python 2 couldn’t upgrade to version 3.0.

-It wasthat stretched on for years, and clearly one van Rossum and co. aren't in any rush to relive.
+It was a slow and painful migration period that stretched on for years, and clearly one van Rossum and co. aren’t in any rush to relive.

 “I normally talk about that as a mistake, because Python was more successful than the core developers realised and so we should have been much more aware and supportive of transitioning from Python 2 to Python 3,” said van Rossum.

 “In our own experience, we thought the transition would be relatively simple because we were all like the Einsteins of Python programming, and we could translate code from Python 2 to Python 3 in our sleep.”